 Why you’ll love it

-Tasmania’s east coast is a classic cycle-friendly destination.
+Tasmania’s East Coast is a classic cycle-friendly destination.
 The region’s mild climate, gently curving roads and incredible views create a superb environment for bike touring.
 Travelling by bike also means you can take full advantage of the fantastic experiences of the Great Eastern Drive, at your own pace.

 Experience one of Australia’s best road trips on two wheels by cycle-touring along the Great Eastern Drive.
 Follow our road trip itinerary and explore the road between Orford and St Helens.
-Stay in your choice of east coast accommodation along the way and take your time to wander and enjoy everything the east coast has to offer—from fabulous food and wine, farm gates and festivals, to unforgettable outdoor adventures.
+Stay in your choice of East Coast accommodation along the way and take your time to wander and enjoy everything the East Coast has to offer—from fabulous food and wine, farm gates and festivals, to unforgettable outdoor adventures.

 On Maria Island